dandersen19/jsfx/README.md

+# JSFX effects
-# A collection of JSFX effects for Reaper
+A collection of JSFX effects for Cockos Reaper
+For more information, see http://www.drakeandersen.com/research